 Electrification of Transportation – Smart Grids and E-Mobility

 The rise of electric vehicles (EVs) presents new challenges and opportunities for energy distribution.
-It plays a crucial role in supporting the electrification of transportation by managing the increased demand for electricity, optimizing charging infrastructure, and integrating EVs into the grid as flexible energy resources.
+It plays a crucial role in supporting the electrification of transportation by managing increased electricity demand, optimizing charging infrastructure, and integrating EVs into the grid as flexible energy resources.

 Distributed Energy Resources (DERs) – Decentralizing Power Generation